Oh Hi There!

 • “What percentage of leadership previously worked line positions in this program?”

-I encourage you all to remember this: there’s no greener grass, just different dog shit hiding on the lawn.
+Finally, I encourage you all to remember this: there’s no greener grass, just different dog shit hiding on the lawn.
 It’s up to you to decide which dog shit you’re willing to tolerate (me: chihuahua sized and not those weird fossilized white dog turds).

 -Clear skies and tail winds!